 - Accounts are a record of various things kept by accountants for their clients.
 This can include income, profit, costs, cashflow etc, this needs to be kept up to date in order to meet legal duties and calculate how much tax you owe.
 Accountants will send them to their clients regularly but may not realise that this information isn’t secure when sent by email.

-Why can’t you send these files via email?
+Why can’t you send these accounting files via email?

-Since the 25th of May 2018, new GDPR regulations have been in place meaning that businesses now need to comply with a strict set of guidelines in order to protect individual’s personal data, otherwise non-compliance can result in a large fine.
+As a note, if you are based in Europe or work with European clients, the GDPR regulations that came into law as of 25 May 2018 were implemented for businesses to comply with a strict set of guidelines in order to protect individual’s personal data, otherwise non-compliance can result in a hefty fine.

 How can you send sensitive files?

 We know that this can be difficult for accountants seeing as you need to send files containing personal data to your clients within your day-to-day work life.